Zxilly/go-size-analyzer/README.md

 Or you can use the WASM version in the browser: [GSA Treemap](https://gsa.zxilly.dev)

+> [!NOTE]
+> Due to the limitation of the browser, the wasm version is much slower than the native version.
+> Normally costs 10x time to analyze the same binary.
+>
+> Only recommended for analysing small applications (less than 15MB in size)

 The web page will look like this:

 ![image](https://github.com/Zxilly/go-size-analyzer/assets/31370133/e69583ce-b189-4a0d-b108-c3b7d5c33a82)